ccarrero-sf/ask_questions_to_your_own_documents_with_snowflake_cortex_search_and_trulens/README.md

 This new version includes:
 - Git integration: With this all the setup can be done with a single click
-- ML Observability: Embeed the code in an App class where Observabilit is added so we can see how the RAG App is performing
+- ML Observability: Embeed the code in an App class where Observability is added so we can see how the RAG App is performing

 ### Setup

 #### 1. Setup Git Repo:

+Follow these steps:

     - Click on Projects -> Worksheets
     - At the top rigth, click on + to add a new worksheet